redwoodjs/redwood/CONTRIBUTING.md

 yarn rwt restore
 ```

-This'll restore your Redwood App to it's original mundane state, stripping it of it's Redwood Framework powers.
-It's ok, it can enjoy those powers again when your contribution makes it into a release!
+This'll restore your Redwood App to it's original mundane state, stripping it of your local Redwood project - going back to the installed version of Redwood you orignally had in your project.
+Next time you want to contribute, just run `yarn rwt link` again!

 #### Example: Contributing a Command